 As a UK limited company contractor, do you incur business mileage for company journeys in your own private car?
 If you do, you may use your private car for business journeys during the week.
-Therefore, what do contractors charge for mileage and what is claimable for company mileage rates (UK) under present rules?
-Basically, the good news is you may be able to claim business mileage allowance relief.
+Therefore, what do contractors charge for mileage and what’s claimable for company mileage rates (UK) under present rules?
+Basically, you may be able to claim business mileage allowance relief for your work journeys.
 However, when you’re UK contracting, you can only make mileage claims if the journeys meet specific criteria.
 Also, HM Revenue & Customs (HMRC) have set UK mileage rates which you use to make a HMRC mileage claim for business journeys in your private car.
 It’s also worth noting the HMRC business mileage rates under a system called AMAPs, are set at a fairly generous level.
 Indeed, the HMRC mileage rates aim to re-compensate you for all your private vehicle running costs.

 The benefits of making a business mileage claim

 If you meet the set criteria, you can claim for mileage under the AMAPs system in respect of car or van business travel.
+AMAPs stands for Approved Mileage Allowance Payment and the rates for business trips and journeys are set by HMRC.
 Therefore, once you have worked your business mileage expenses out and as part of your claim for business mileage:

 - Your business will receive tax relief on your UK mileage claim.

-Many UK contractors and small business owners will ask questions around their business mileage.
-Indeed, they will enquire when they can make a business mileage expense claim.
+Many UK contractors and small business owners ask questions around their business mileage.
+Indeed, they’ll enquire when they can make a business mileage expense claim.
 These include: